Women of All Red Nations: Sterilization of Native American women

+In 1970, the Family Planning Services and Population Research Act led to the forced sterilization of 25% of Native American women during the six-year period that it was enacted.
+Many of these procedures happened without the women’s consent, and sometimes without their knowledge.
+Marie Sanchez—the chief tribal judge of the Northern Cheyenne Reservation—explains that the causes of this go much deeper than bodily autonomy: the problem stems from colonialism itself.
+Not only were Native women’s reproductive rights restricted with forced sterilization, but they also had limited access to other reproductive care like safe abortions.
+These problems were expedited by a disproportionately worse health care system on reservations.
+As a group, WARN advocated for women's reproductive rights and against the forced sterilization of Native women.

-In 1976 the U.S. General Accounting Office found that from 1973-1976, 3,406 Native American women underwent coerced sterilization procedures in just four of the twelve IHS service areas.
+In 1976 the U.S. General Accounting Office found that from 1973 to 1976, 3,406 Native American women underwent coerced sterilization procedures in just four of the twelve IHS service areas.
 Out of these 3,406 women, 36 of them were under the age of 21.
 These 36 young women were sterilized in direct violation of a court order stating that minimum age for sterilization procedures to be 21.
 The total number of coerced sterilizations during this period across all twelve IHS service areas was estimated to be roughly 3,000 per year.

 Adding to the problems of sterilization of women of color are aspects of victim blaming.
 According to a 1979 meeting in Akwesasne, this victim blaming takes the form of tribes with high levels of sterilization being viewed as incompetent of defending their inhabitants, by tribes that have not experienced high levels of sterilization.

+Protests and political action

+WARN was and is an active participant in national conferences and regularly works with other women’s organizations.
+It is a member of the National Organization for Women, which aims to promote policies to improve minority women's causes.
+The main political actions taken by WARN are educational improvements and opportunities, healthcare, and reproductive rights for Native American women.
+It also aims to end violence against women, as well as stop the exploitation of Native Americans through pop culture, like the use of American Indians in sports mascots.
+As well as all of these WARN advocates for the protection of tribal land and treaties.